Table of Contents

 Keep a lookout for your inventory numbers on Black Friday, Cyber Monday and Christmas as these tend to be the busiest days for your retail business.
 Track how your inventory flows and take notes so you can make adjustments and improvements for next year.

-When in doubt, let the professionals help out
+When in doubt, let the pros help out

 While plans may not come to fruition exactly as they were drawn up, they really do eliminate inefficiencies and errors during peak sales periods.